 - Check your spelling and grammar.
 Mistakes do not support your reputation as a business that does an error-free job.

 - Fix broken links.
-You might ask a friend or colleague to spend an hour clicking through your site to make sure that everything leads where it should if your site has few pages, or for a larger site, ask your developer to use a tool such as Check My Links.
+Ask a friend or colleague to spend an hour clicking through your site to make sure that everything leads where it should.
+For a larger site, ask your developer to use a tool such as Check My Links.

-- Make sure that navigation buttons are well-labeled.
-They don’t have to be called what everyone else calls them there is room for some originality here – but they should make sense.
-For example, most websites for a service business have a link to a page called “Testimonials,” but you could also use something more conversational or original, such as “Our Clients Love Us!” or “What Your Neighbors Are Saying.”
+- Ensure that navigation buttons are well-labeled.
+You don’t have to use the same labels as everyone else.
+There is room for some originality here – but they should make sense.
+For example, most websites for a service business have a link to a page called “Testimonials.”
+But you could use something more conversational, such as “Our Clients Love Us!” or “What Your Neighbors Are Saying.”

 - Check your website on all the major browsers.
-Just because your webpage looks great in Google’s Chrome doesn’t mean it’s perfect in Safari, Microsoft’s Edge, and Firefox.
-Meet your clients wherever they are by checking your site across all the major platforms.
+Just because your webpage looks great in Chrome doesn’t mean it’s perfect in Safari, Edge, and Firefox.

 - Many people use their mobile devices almost exclusively for browsing the internet so ensure your website looks good on mobile devices too.
-Just enter your own website address into Mobile Friendly and you will instantly see what it looks like on a smartphone.
-You can also install a Chrome browser extension that will allow you to quickly see any page on your website as if viewed on a mobile device.
+Enter your website address into Mobile Friendly and you will instantly see what it looks like on a smartphone.
+You can also install a Chrome browser extension to quickly see any page on your website as if viewed on a mobile device.

 - Finally, give a clear call to action.
-Don’t make it hard to find out how to contact you.
-If you have an email form for clients to contact you, consider linking to it on every page.
+Make it easy for potential customers to contact you.
+If you have an email form for clients, consider linking to it on every page.
 If there is something you can offer to clients to solve their problems, don’t hide it!